Economy of Latvia

 The economy of Latvia is a developed mixed economy.
-Part of the European single market, the nation has held accommodative foreign policy is trades extensively.
+Part of the European single market, the nation has an open trade policy and trades extensively.
 Latvia has been a member of the World Trade Organization (WTO) since 1999, a member of the European Union since 2004, a member of the Eurozone since 2014 and a member of the OECD since 2016.
-It is ranked the 14th in the world by the Ease of Doing Business Index compiled by the World Bank Group.
+In the World Bank's final Doing Business report, Doing Business 2020, Latvia ranked 19th for ease of doing business.
 According to the Human Development Report 2023-24 by the United Nations Development Programme, Latvia has a HDI score of 0.879 (2022).
 Due to its geographical location, transit services are highly developed, along with timber and wood processing, agriculture and food products, as well as manufacturing of machinery and electronic devices.

 Latvia's economy has had rapid GDP growth of more than 10% per year before it entered a severe recession in 2009 as a result of an unsustainable current account deficit, collapse of the real estate market, and large debt exposure amid the softening world economy.
 Triggered by the collapse of Parex Bank, the second largest bank, GDP decreased by almost 18% in 2009, and the European Union, the International Monetary Fund, and other international donors provided substantial financial assistance to Latvia as part of an agreement to defend the currency's peg to the euro in exchange for the government's commitment to stringent austerity measures.

 In 2011 Latvia achieved GDP growth by 5.5% and thus was again among the fastest growing economies in the European Union.
 The IMF/EU program successfully concluded in December 2011.

 Privatization is mostly complete, except for some of the large state-owned utilities.
 Export growth contributed to the economic recovery, however, the bulk of the country's economic activity is in the services sector.